Loads

 The workload for the period is supported using a color indicator so that you can easily spot where your production has a bottleneck or production is overloaded.

-SEEINFOBefore you use this inquiry, Sage advises that you run the Recalculate loads function (FUNMIWL) if there has been an ad-hoc variation to the capacity of a work center, such as a change to the assigned weekly structure or the default number of resources that are needed for an operation at a work center has changed.
+NoteBefore you use this inquiry, Sage advises that you run the Recalculate loads function (FUNMIWL) if there's been an ad hoc variation to the capacity of a work center.
+This includes changes to the assigned weekly structure, or the default number of resources needed for an operation, or work orders are rescheduled.

 You can use the Graphical loads inquiry and the Load in progress inquiry to view the workload suggestions.